| What is the difference between Nickel Cadmium, Nickel

 can be stored charged or discharged but should be charged every 6 months to

 prevent them from drying out.
-They have a higher self discharge rate that
+They have a higher self discharge rate than

-other types of batteries when no in use.
+other types of batteries when not in use.

-Ni-MH batteries are a more environmental friendly alternative to Ni-Cd.
+Ni-MH batteries are a more environmentally friendly alternative to Ni-Cd.

 Lithium Ion - Li-Ion